IT-Academy-BCN/ita-directory/README.md

 To get a local copy up and running follow these simple steps.

 1. Clone the repository: `git clone https://github.com/it-academyproject/ita-directory.git`
-2. **TEMPORARY STEP**: Copy the .env.development file to a new .env in the _root directory_ and .env in the _./backend_ directory.
-3. Install dependencies with: `npm run install-deps` _It installs the dependencies of the front, the back and the main directory_
+2. Install dependencies with: `npm run install-deps` _It installs the dependencies of the front, the back and the main directory_
-4. Make sure that you have docker installed and running, and from the main folder launch up: `npm run up`(to initialize the local project in docker)
+3. Make sure that you have docker installed and running, and from the main folder launch up: `npm run up`(to initialize the local project in docker)
-5. Create a .vscode folder in the root directory.
+4. Create a .vscode folder in the root directory.
 It won't be shared on git as it is ignored.
-6. Create a settings.json inside the .vscode file with the following content:
+5. Create a settings.json inside the .vscode file with the following content:

 ```
 {